mareklitynski/matches-simulation-exercise/README.md

 # Matches simulation

-This project was made as exercise.
+This project was made as an exercise.

 ## Installation